Adahn/Project-CUBIOSIM/cuRk4/README.txt

 # --------------------- Requirements ------------------------------
-Make sure to have CUDA GPU and the appropriate driver.
-You also need the cuBLAS library.
-All of this is available at https://developer.nvidia.com/cuda-toolkit
+Make sure to have a CUDA compatible GPU with the appropriate driver, and compute capability 3.5 or higher.
+You also need the cuBLAS library from the CUDA toolkit, available at https://developer.nvidia.com/cuda-toolkit

 # ------------------- Getting started ----------------------

 1) Compile the program using the Makefile with :
                         > make

                         Remark: If you add or delete some files, don't forget to